Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

   }
 ```

 Now, it's time to work on our contract.
-Rename the Contract.sol file inside contract folder to CampaignFunding.sol
+Rename the Contract.sol file inside contract folder to CampaignFunding.sol and the code of our contract will look like this:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED